IPNEWPAY/doc-acq/docs/pct/devices/tagging devices.md

 To view devices by tags, use the following steps:

 1. **Navigate to the Devices Page:**
-   Go to the "Devices" page in your ShellHub account.
+   Go to the "Devices" page in your Newpay Docs account.

 2. **Filter by Tags:**
    Use the Tags menu to select the tags you want to filter.